Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation

 Instead, we propose to use the factorized formulations to solve the~\eqref{BPDN} problem by traversing the Pareto curve of the nuclear norm minimization problem.
 In particular, we integrate the factorization procedure into the SPG$\ell_1$ framework, which allows to find the minimum rank solution by solving a sequence of factorized~\eqref{LASSO} subproblems~\eqref{subproblem}.
 The cost of solving the factorized~\eqref{LASSO} subproblems is relatively cheap and the resulting algorithm takes advantage of the inexact subproblem strategy in~\cite{BergFriedlander:2008}.

 For the classic nuclear norm minimization problem, we define

 and find $v(\tau) = \eta$ using the iteration~\eqref{valueNewton}.

-However, rather than parameterizing our problem with $X$, which requires SVD for the projection, we use the factorization formulation, exploiting Theorem~\ref{thm:genFact} and Corollary~\ref{cor:genLasso}.
-When evaluating the value function $v(\tau)$, we actually solve
+However, rather than parameterizing our problem with $X$, which requires SVD for each projection, we use the factorization formulation, exploiting Theorem~\ref{thm:genFact} and Corollary~\ref{cor:genLasso}. \black{Specifically,} when evaluating the value function $v(\tau)$, \black{we solve the corresponding factorized formulation}